$J$-states and quantum channels between indefinite metric spaces: Completely -positive type maps on and quantum -channel

-This class of quantum channels is very important, since the action of such channels can be considered as randomly applying one of the unitary transformations $U_{s}$ with respective probabilities $\mu_{s}$, moreover also because these have particular properties.
+This class of quantum channels is very important, since the action of such channels can be considered as the random application of one of the unitary transformations $U_{s}$, with respective probabilities $\mu_{s}$.
+Moreover, because these have particular properties.
 For example, random unitary channels have been used to disprove the additivity of minimum output entropy, see \cite{hastings}.
 We refer to some papers, where this kind of quantum channels has been studied, for example, \cite{aubrun}, \cite{hastings} and \cite{hayden}.

-Other important quantum channels are the \textbf{quantum Gaussian channels} which have certain behavior with respect to the so-called characteristic function on trace-class matrices, these have a main role in quantum communication theory because they determine in the quantum regime the attenuation and the noise affecting any electromagnetic signal.
-In this regard, the reader can consult for example \cite{de palma} and \cite{de palma1}.
+Other important quantum channels are the \textbf{quantum Gaussian channels} which have certain behavior with respect to the so-called characteristic function on trace-class matrices, these have a main role in quantum communication theory because they determine the attenuation and the noise affecting any electromagnetic signal, in the quantum regime.
+In this regard, the reader can consult e.g \cite{de palma} and \cite{de palma1}.

 The purpose of this section is to study completely positive maps and quantum channels between indefinite metric spaces.
 Throughout this section the fundamental symmetry $J\in M_{n}$ is fixed.